o3de/sig-network/testing-guidance/workflow-tests/remote-tools-connection-gem/remote-tools-connection-gem-workflow-tests.md

 # Remote Tools Connection Gem

-This gem enables connection to the Editor from the Script Canvas and LuaIDE tools.
-Created in an extensible way, this may eventually allow connection from new tools, but the following are tests for the initial needs/functionality of the gem
+This gem enables connection to the Editor to other remote tools.
+Currently the gem is only used to connect LuaIDE tools.
+As the Gem is created in an extensible way, O3DE may support connections from other tools, but the following are tests for the initial needs/functionality of the gem.

 ## Common Issues